msamarpanraj/noah-ark-quiz/README.md

 - **Skill Showcase:** This project serves as a platform to demonstrate web development skills, including proficiency in HTML, CSS, and JavaScript.
 It represents the ability to design and create interactive web applications, an essential skill in today's digital landscape.

 - **User Engagement:** User engagement is a central factor.
-The incorporation of limited attempts, immediate feedback, a time limit for questions, and progress tracking is aimed at motivating users to actively participate and challenge their biblical knowledge.
+The incorporation of limited attempts, immediate feedback, a time limit for questions, and question tracking is aimed at motivating users to actively participate and challenge their biblical knowledge.

 - **Measurement and Reporting:** The application provides a means for users to measure their knowledge and progress.
-Users can track the number of questions answered, the number of correct answers, their overall score, and the percentage of questions they answered correctly.
+Users can track the number of questions attempted, the number of correct answers and their overall score.

 - **User-Friendly Design:** The user experience and interface design are critical factors.
 The project prioritizes a user-friendly and intuitive design to ensure accessibility and ease of use for a broad user base, including those with varying levels of technological familiarity.